ESMValGroup/ESMValTool_Tutorial/_episodes/06-jupyternotebook.md

 ---
 title: "Use a Jupyter Notebook to run a recipe"
 teaching: 20
-exercises: 30
+exercises: 20
 compatibility: ESMValTool v2.11.0

 questions:
-- "How to load esmvaltool module in ARE?"
+- "How to load the `esmvaltool` module in ARE?"
 - "How to view and run a recipe in a Jupyter Notebook?"
 - "How to run a single diagnostic or preprocessor task?"
 objectives:
-- "Learn about the esmvalcore experimental API"
+- "Learn about the *esmvalcore experimental* API"
 - "View the Recipe output in a Jupyter Notebook"
 keypoints:
-- "ESMValTool can be used in a Jupyter Notebook"
+- "ESMValTool can be run in a Jupyter Notebook"
-- "ESMValTool uses ESMValCore as a tool"
 ---

 This episode shows us how we can use ESMValTool in a Jupyter notebook.
 We are using material from a [short tutorial from EGU22][EGU22-tutorial]{:target="_blank"}